 Capital strength is fundamental to the Company's operation as a credible and viable market participant.
 To assess the amount of capital necessary to support the Company's current and prospective risk profile, which ultimately informs the Company's capital distribution capacity, the Company determines its overall capital requirement under normal and stressed operating environments, both on a current and forward-looking basis.
-For a further discussion on the Company's required capital framework, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Required Capital" in Part I, Item 2 of the Form 10-Q.
+For a further discussion on the Company's required capital framework, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Attribution of Average Common Equity according to the Required Capital Framework" in Part I, Item 2 of the Form 10-Q.